mirzaahmadi/Spero_Therapeutic_Chatbot/README.md

 ## Dataset

 This project uses the **Synthetic Therapy Conversations** dataset from Kaggle, which contains simulated therapy conversations that serve as the foundation for training and evaluating the chatbot’s performance.
-The dataset can be found here:
+The dataset can be found here.

 [Synthetic Therapy Conversations Dataset on Kaggle](https://www.kaggle.com/datasets/thedevastator/synthetic-therapy-conversations-dataset)